-- 2. A review of the documentation is performed and any missing information is requested from the organization in writing.
-ACHC holds the service addition documentation without further processing until the missing information is received from the organization.
-Additional information may be requested prior to approving the service addition.
-Once all required documentation has been submitted, the Regulatory Department reviews the submitted documentation and a decision is made whether a survey is warranted.
-A survey is based on several factors that include the original survey findings, where the organization is in the three- year accreditation cycle, and how many locations have been added from the start of its accreditation. - 3.
-Upon approval of the submitted documentation, ACHC issues accreditation based on the date that all required documentation was submitted.
-ACHC will not backdate an accreditation for any service addition.
+- 3. Upon approval of the submitted documentation, ACHC issues accreditation based on the date that all required documentation was submitted.
+ACHC will not back-date an accreditation for any organization that sends notification after the branch opening.
 All fees must be paid in full before ACHC issues any accreditation documentation. - 4.
 If it is determined a survey is necessary, the normal unannounced survey scheduling process will apply and the organization is charged a survey fee.
-If it is determined a survey is not necessary, the organization will be charged a fee as indicated in the Accreditation Agreement. - 5.
+If it is determined a survey is not necessary, the organization will be charged a fee as indicated in the Accreditation Agreement - 5.
 If the organization is found to have substantial deficiencies during the survey, the accreditation for that location and/or the organization as a whole is reviewed by the Clinical Manager/designee and the Accreditation Review Committee.
 Following the review, the organization may be placed in Under Review.

-F. Ownership or Ownership Information Changes
+E. Ownership or Ownership Information Changes

-- The following process is followed when an organization has an ownership or ownership information change of 5% or greater, such as:

-- a.
-Stock transfer

-- b.
-Asset purchase

-- c.
-Acquisition

-- d.
-Merger

-- e.
-Consolidation

-- 2. The following information is submitted to the organization's ACHC Account Advisor by the proposed new owner:

-- a.
-Letter of attestation, which includes:

-- i.
-Type of change (e.g., acquisition, merger, etc.)

-- ii.
-Detail of all changes including new management and/or owner

-- iii.
-Actual or anticipated date of change

-- iv.
-Statement that policies and procedures will not change, or, statement that policies and procedures are changing and include copies of P&Ps for key standards

-- v.
-Lists of old and new federal tax ID number and NPI number, if applicable

-- vi.
-Who the new contacts will be, including: owner, leader, and liaison; and the phone numbers and email addresses for each

-- b.
-Documentation that includes:

-- i.
+- 1. The following process is followed when an organization has an ownership or ownership information change of 5% or greater, such as: - a.
+Stock transfer - b.
+Asset purchase - c.
+Acquisition - d.
+Merger - e.
+Consolidation - 2.
+The following information is submitted to the organization's ACHC Account Advisor by the proposed new owner: - a.
+Letter of attestation, which includes: - i.
+Type of change (e.g., acquisition, merger, etc.) - ii.
+Detail of all changes, including new management and/or owner - iii.
+Actual or anticipated date of change - iv.
+Statement that policies and procedures will not change, or, statement that policies and procedures are changing and include copies of P&Ps for key standards - v.
+Lists of old and new federal tax ID numbers and NPI numbers, if applicable - vi.
+Who the new contacts will be, including: owner, leader, and liaison; and the phone numbers and email addresses for each - b.
+Documentation that includes: - i.
 Completed Site Information form - ii.
 Proof the new owners/managers/agency is not on the OIG exclusion list - iii.
 Pre-transaction and post-transaction ownership organizational charts - iv.
 Resume of new administrator and/or owner/DON and/or management personnel - v.
 Business/state licenses, if applicable - 3.
 A review of the documentation is performed and any missing information is requested from the organization in writing.
 ACHC holds the documentation without further processing until the missing information is received from the organization.
 Once all required documentation has been submitted, it is reviewed by the Regulatory Department and an accreditation decision is made. - 4.
 Upon approval of the submitted documentation, ACHC issues accreditation based on the date that all required documentation was submitted.
-All fees must be paid before approval documentation will be issued by ACHC. - 5.
-If it is determined a survey is necessary, the normal unannounced survey scheduling process will apply and the organization is charged a survey fee.
+All fees must be paid before approval documentation will be issued by ACHC.

+- 5. If it is determined a survey is necessary, the normal unannounced survey scheduling process will apply and the organization is charged a survey fee.
 If it is determined a survey is not necessary, the organization will be charged a fee as indicated in the Accreditation Agreement. - 6.
 If the organization is found to have substantial deficiencies during the survey, a Plan of Correction will be required and/or a follow-up Focus Survey may be required.